 - You are at least 18 years old

-- Have cancer that has spread to your brain or spinal cord (your central nervous system) and is causing symptoms
+- You have cancer that has spread to your brain or spinal cord (your central nervous system) and is causing symptoms

-- Have cancer that is sticking to other organs in your abdomen, or affecting the top part of bowel (your small bowel)
+- You have cancer that is sticking to other organs in your abdomen, or affecting the top part of bowel (your small bowel)

-- Have certain rare types of ovarian cancer (the trial team can advise you about this)
+- You have certain rare types of ovarian cancer (the trial team can advise you about this)

-- Have had another experimental drug in the last 4 weeks
+- You have had another experimental drug in the last 4 weeks

-- Have had major surgery in the last 2 weeks
+- You have had major surgery in the last 2 weeks

-- Are currently having any other anti cancer treatment
+- You are currently having any other anti cancer treatment

-- Have had any other cancer in the last 3 years apart from carcinoma in situ of the cervix or non melanoma skin cancer
+- You have had any other cancer in the last 3 years apart from carcinoma in situ of the cervix or non melanoma skin cancer

-- Have a blockage in your bowel (bowel obstruction) that is causing symptoms such as bloating, sickness, constipation or diarrhoea
+- You have a blockage in your bowel (bowel obstruction) that is causing symptoms such as bloating, sickness, constipation or diarrhoea

 inflammationof your bowel